 How Do They Work?

 At their core, Magical Working Systems use unique energy manipulations, symbolic structures, and intentional design.
-They often involve creating a set of rituals, sigils, or practices that are tailored to you's goals.
+They often involve creating a set of rituals, sigils, or practices that are tailored to your goals.
 These systems may incorporate elements from other traditions, psychology, and personal intuition to optimize effectiveness.
 For example, a practitioner might develop a system that combines visualization, energy work, and symbolic acts to manifest a particular outcome.
-The key is the deliberate structuring of these components into a cohesive system that can be reliably employed. #
+The key is the deliberate structuring of these components into a cohesive system that can be reliably employed.

 Role in my Framework